naglaa-ahmed/rtg-compact-course-2023/README.md

-# 2021 - KoMSO Academy
+# 2023 - RTG Compact course: Introduction to Deep Learning, PyTorch and TorchPhysics (A3)

-## Combining model- and data-based approaches for industrial problems, September 14-16, 2021
+## Combining model- and data-based approaches for industrial problems

 Here you will find the course exercises as well as the solutions.
 If you have any question or find any error please write me an email to otero@uni-bremen.de.